JunoLab/atom-julia-client/docs/workflow.md

 module.
 However, if two arguments are given the first argument gives the name of the module in which the `Expr` should be evaluated.
 So, when you run `Julia
-Client: Set working module` what you are doing is telling Atom to evaluate all the code from the current buffer directly into the chosen module.
+Client: Set working module` what you are doing is telling Atom to evaluate all the code from the current file directly into the chosen module.
 In our example above, this means that all the code we evaluate from `scratch.jl` is evaluated within the `Tmp` module _as if_ we had put the code in the module to begin with.